 Similar to corporations, LLCs shield personal assets from business debt.
-Note, however, that LLCs have a limited life of about 30 years, depending on the state and do not have stock (and thus do not get the benefit of stock ownership and sales).
-Currently all 50 states recognize the LLC business form.
+However, note that LLCs have a limited life of about 30 years, depending on the state, and do not have stock (and thus do not get the benefit of stock ownership and sales).
+Currently, all 50 states recognize the LLC business form.
 LegalFilings can set up an LLC for you.
-All you have to do is provide us with the necessary information on your order form, and we will take care of the rest!
+All you have to do is provide us with the necessary information on your order form, and we will take care of the rest.

-In order to create an LLC, Articles of Organization have to be prepared and filed, along with state filing fees and other initial fees.
+Articles of Organization have to be prepared and filed to create an LLC, along with state filing fees and other initial fees.

 Several of the states require only one person to form an LLC.
 However, many states require a minimum of two.

-An LLCs owners are termed "members."
-A member?s interest in an LLC is represented by "interest" certificates.
-An LLC is managed by its members, with each having a say equal to their percentage of ownership (unless the members hire managers to operate the business).
+LLC owners are called "members."
+A member's interest in an LLC is represented by "interest" certificates.
+An LLC can be managed by its members, with each having a say equal to their percentage of ownership (unless the members hire managers to operate the business).

-S corporations have restrictions which are not applied to LLCs.
-For example, S corporations are limited to 75 shareholders, while the number of members in an LLC is not subject to this restriction.
+S corporations have restrictions that are not applied to LLCs.
+For example, S corporations are limited to 75 shareholders, while the number of LLC members is not subject to this restriction.
 Additionally, LLCs cannot issue stock, but rather, they offer "memberships."
-S corporations, on the other hand issue stock and are owned by the shareholders.
+S corporations, on the other hand, issue stock and are owned by the shareholders.
 S corporations are managed by the directors and officers, while LLCs are managed directly by the members unless they hire managers.
-Furthermore, while S corporations have an unlimited life span, LLCs have a limited life (in most cases around 30 years).
+Furthermore, while S corporations have an unlimited life span, LLCs have limited lives (in most cases, around 30 years).

 "Thanks for all your help.
 The money spent to have you on board with us in this endeavor was more than worth it.
 We could not have done it so easily without you and the company.
 Again thanks for everything."